 45 And immediately he constrained his disciples to get into the boat and to go to the other side ahead of him to Bethsaida while he sent the people away.
 46 And when he had dismissed them, he departed to a mountain to pray.

 47 And when evening had come, the boat was in the midst of the sea and he alone on the land.
 48 And he saw them toiling in rowing, for the wind was contrary to them.
 And about the fourth watch of the night he comes to them, walking upon the sea, and would have passed by them.
 49 But when they saw him walking upon the sea, they supposed it had been a spirit and cried out.
 50 (For they all saw him and were troubled.)
 And immediately he talked with them, and says to them, "Be of good cheer.
 It is I. Do not be afraid."
 51 Then he went up to them into the boat, and the wind ceased.
 And they were greatly amazed in themselves beyond measure and wondered.
 52 For they did not consider the miracle of the loaves, but their heart was hardened.

 53 And when they had passed over, they came into the land of Gennesaret and drew to the shore.
-54 And when they had come out of the boat, immediately they knew him, 55 And ran through that whole region around and began to carry about in beds those who were sick where they heard he was.
+54 And when they had come out of the boat, immediately they knew him, 55 And ran throughout that whole region and began to carry around in beds those who were sick where they heard he was.
 56 And wherever he entered, into villages, cities, or country, they laid the sick in the streets and implored him that they might touch at least the fringe of his garment.
 And as many as touched him were healed.